tuyyui/Tinder-Bot/README.md

 Also Tinder has 4 different websites in it's automata so you might have to call the login function multiple times until it works.

+# Read-on

+Change the webdriver.Chrome function to point to your file or else it won't work!